kenlhlui/pyarchiveit/docs/index.md

 ## 📄 License

-This project is licensed under the GNU GPLv3.
+This project is licensed under the GNU GPLv3 - see the [LICENSE](https://github.com/kenlhlui/pyarchiveit/blob/main/LICENSE) file for details.